-Fill your jar(s) about 2/3 of the way will oil.
+STEP 2: Fill your jar(s) about 2/3 of the way with oil.
 You can experiment with more and less and see which one gives the best results.
 Make sure to keep track of your results.
-This is a great way to turn a science activity into an experiment.

-How else you can you change up the activity?
-What if you didn’t add oil at all.
-What if you change the temperature of the water?
+How else you can you change up this lava lamp science experiment?
+What if you didn’t add oil at all?
+Or what if you change the temperature of the water?
+What would happen?

-Next, you want to fill your jar(s) the rest of the way with water.
-These steps are great for helping your kids hone their fine motor skills and learn about approximate measurements.
+STEP 3: Next, you want to fill your jar(s) the rest of the way with water.
+These steps are great for helping your kids hone fine motor skills and learn about approximate measurements.
 We eyeballed our liquids, but you can actually measure out your liquids.

-Add drops of food coloring to your oil and water and watch what happens.
+STEP 4: Add drops of food coloring to your oil and water and watch what happens.
 However, you don’t want to mix the colors into the liquids.
-It’s ok if you do, but I love how the chemical reaction looks if you don’t mix them!
+It’s ok if you do, but I love how the coming chemical reaction looks if you don’t mix them!

-Now it’s time for the grand finale of your Earth Day science activity!
+STEP 5: Now it’s time for the grand finale of this lava lamp science experiment!
 It’s time to drop in a tablet of Alka Seltzer or it’s generic equivalent.
 Make sure to watch closely as the magic starts to happen!

 The chemical reaction between the water and the Alka seltzer starts to take shape as you can see below and the bubbles or gas that it is produced during the reaction pick up blobs of color!

 This chemical reaction will continue to pick up speed.
 The reaction will continue for a few minutes, and of course, you can always add another tablet to continue the fun!